 The executor needs to wait three months from receiving that notice before a distribution can be made, and the distribution can only be made if the executor has received no further notice that the application has actually been made.
 It would be prudent for an executor who has received notice of a claim to conduct litigation searches in the Supreme Court and county court before deciding to distribute the estate assets.

 Beneficiaries can refuse to accept a gift from a will.
 The executor will usually require the beneficiary to give written confirmation that they refuse to accept the gift.
-Before rejecting a gift, beneficiaries should obtain legal advice.
-In particular, beneficiaries in receipt of centrelink payments should seek advice as to whether the rejection of the gift will affect their centrelink entitlements.
+Before rejecting a gift, beneficiaries should obtain legal adviceas there may be taxation, duty and other implications that they should take into account when making the decision.

 The executor should make an itemised list of all of the assets as soon as possible, including a description of their condition, and where they are stored (if necessary).
 The executor may also use a video recorder or camera to record what household items exist.

 It is common practice for executors to offer the beneficiaries who are to receive a share of the estate (other than specified items) an opportunity to choose household items in part satisfaction of their share of the estate.
 These items would need to be valued, either by agreement of the beneficiaries or professionally, and then offset against the beneficiaries’ shares of the estate.

 In practice, household goods and personal effects are now rarely of significant value (although Executors should search for “hidden gems”), so formal valuation will not always be prudent.
 It should be understood that disputes over personal effects usually cannot be resolved adversarily, without burdensome and uneconomic legal fees being incurred.